The 60-Second Personality Test That Will Reveal If You're 'Too Nice'

 e.
 All of the above.

 If you did not answer “e” to all four questions, you’re probably being too nice and allowing people to treat you badly.
+Overlooking someone's mistreatment of you doesn't make you nice; it makes you a doormat.

 Don’t mistake being nice in these situations with taking the high road.
 Taking the high road is something you do for the greater good, like keeping the peace with your ex for the kids’ sake.

-In these instances, however, being "nice" encourages your disrespectful friend, unresponsive staff member and inconsiderate partner to keep treating you badly, with no fear of consequences, and without having to give your needs a second thought.
+In these instances, however, being "nice" encourages your disrespectful friend, unresponsive staff member, and inconsiderate partner to keep treating you badly, with no fear of consequences, and without having to give your needs a second thought.

-1. You don’t want to hurt anyone’s feelings.
+1. You don’t want to hurt anyone’s feelings

 You’re a nice, kind, and considerate person, and you want to keep being nice, kind, and considerate.
 Hurting someone’s feelings goes against your character.

 Expressing your honest reactions to your friend’s behavior might hurt their feelings, especially when they’re used to you putting up with their bad behavior, but doing so does not make you a mean person.
-You're being honest and you're standing up for yourself.
-That's not mean.
-It's self-respect.

-2. You think everyone deserves a second chance.
+2. You think everyone deserves a second chance

-You’re totally right.
+You’re right.
 Most people do deserve second chances.
 Maybe even third chances.
 Most times.
 But they’re not going to know they’re on their second or third chance unless you've told them you weren't happy the first time ... and the second.

 Your staff member needs to know you had to work later to do their job.
 They need to know it was super inconvenient, and that your dog needed to be walked or your kid had to stay late at daycare, which cost you an extra fee.
-Telling them what happened as a result of their behavior gives them an opportunity to learn and to do better in the future.
+Telling them what happened as a result of their behavior allows them to learn and to do better in the future.

 This may take them by surprise or create a disturbance in their universe, but it also encourages them to look at their behavior and consider making a change.